Scripture Verse

 Arthur Coxe (1818–1896)

 Words: Arthur C. Coxe, 1851.
 Coxe began writing these words on Good Friday, 1850, but did not finish them until the next year, at Magdalen College, Oxford, England.
-They were first published in Verses for 1851, in Commemoration of the Third Jubilee of the Society for the Propagation of the Gospel, by Ernest Hawkins.
+They first appeared in Verses for 1851, in Commemoration of the Third Jubilee of the Society for the Propagation of the Gospel, by Ernest Hawkins.

 Music: Falfield Arthur S. Sullivan, 1867 (🔊 pdf nwc).